duraki/notes/content/posts/macos_re/macho_lldb.md

 * [chisel](https://github.com/facebook/chisel) is a collection of LLDB commands to assist debugging iOS apps.
 * [swift_po](https://github.com/kastiglione/swift_po) substitutes `po` command for Swift, with edge cases avoidance.
 * [lldb-helpers](https://github.com/kastiglione/lldb-helpers) is a collection of helpers for more precise breakpoints.
+* [lldb-quicklook](https://github.com/ryanolsonk/LLDB-QuickLook) is a set of command snippets to open images, views, and more using QuickLook.

 ## Cheatsheet